 Funds to Use to Cover the Expense of the Laptop

 You may receive education credits for eligible education expenses, such as a laptop, paid with cash, credit/debit card, check, or loan funds.
-If you cover the expenses with loan funds, you have to request the allowance during the year you pay the expenditures, not the year you received the loan nor when you pay it back.
+However, if you cover the expenses with loan funds, you have to request the allowance during the year you pay the expenditures, not the year you received the loan nor when you pay it back.

 As qualified educational expenses include all materials needed to complete a course, laptops are considered a qualified educational expense.